auberginehill/remove-duplicate-files/README.md

                 <p>
                     <li>
                         <h5>Parameter <code>-WhatIf</code></h5>
                         <p>The parameter <code>-WhatIf</code> toggles whether the deletion of files is actually done or not.
 By adding the <code>-WhatIf</code> parameter to the launching command only a simulation run is performed.
 When the <code>-WhatIf</code> parameter is added to the command launching Remove-DuplicateFiles, a <code>-WhatIf</code> parameter is also added to the underlying <code>Remove-Item</code> cmdlet that is deleting the files in Remove-DuplicateFiles.
 In such case and if duplicate file(s) was/were detected by Remove-DuplicateFiles, a list of files that would be deleted by Remove-DuplicateFiles is displayed in console ("What if:").
-Since no real deletions were be made, the script will return an "Exit Code 1" (A simulation run: the <code>-WhatIf</code> parameter was used).</p>
+Since no real deletions aren't made, the script will return an "Exit Code 1" (A simulation run: the <code>-WhatIf</code> parameter was used).</p>
                         <p>In case there were no duplicate files to begin with, the result is the same, whether the <code>-WhatIf</code> parameter was used or not.
 Before trying to remove files from multiple locations with the <code>-Global</code> parameter in Remove-DuplicateFiles, it is recommended to use both the <code>-WhatIf</code> parameter and the <code>-Global</code> parameter in the command launching Remove-DuplicateFiles in order to make sure, that the correct original file in the correct directory would be left untouched by Remove-DuplicateFiles.</p>
                     </li>
                 </p>